 Reducing anti-social behaviour (ASB) and hate crime is a key priority for us.

-We work closely with other agencies including the police, housing services, other landlords, victim support and youth agencies, such as the Youth Offending Service (YOS).
+We take all reports of ASB seriously and work closely with other agencies including the police, housing services, other landlords, victim support and youth agencies to ensure people feel safe.

 ASB standards of response

 We have minimum standards that all complainants of ASB and hate crime can expect to receive when they report ASB.
 These standards cover issues such as: